Game Center: History

 Game Center was announced during an iOS 4 preview event hosted by Apple on April 8, 2010.
 A preview was released to registered Apple developers in August The developer preview had a dark appearance with abstract colors.

-Game Center was released to the public on September 8, 2010 with iOS 4.1 on iPhone 4, iPhone 3GS, and iPod Touch 2nd generation through 4th generation, and is included with iOS 4.2 or later on the iPad.
+Game Center was released to the public on September 8, 2010, with iOS 4.1 on iPhone 4, iPhone 3GS, and iPod Touch 2nd generation through 4th generation, and is included with iOS 4.2 or later on the iPad.
 With the release, the application had changed significantly in its design from its first developer preview: it had a lighter "game board" appearance with more skeuomorphic design elements.
+Though the iPhone 3G did not officially receive Game Center, it could be installed unofficially via jailbreaking.

 The release of iOS 5 introduced turn-based gaming, player photos, friend suggestions, and achievement points.
 Challenges, a way for players to challenge other players to beat leaderboard scores or earn achievements, were later added with iOS 6.

 On June 13, 2016, the standalone Game Center application was removed from iOS 10 and macOS Sierra, though the service was still available; management of user profiles was moved within the Settings app.
 The Game Center settings pane received a further redesign in iOS 14, iPadOS 14 and macOS Big Sur.

 Two Game Center widgets were introduced in iOS 15, iPadOS 15 and macOS Monterey for accessing recently played games and viewing friend activity.